 An Accidental Place in History

 Stanford did not originally choose Jupiter to pull his special train to Promontory.
 The honor of pulling Stanford’s special train first fell to the Antelope.
 En route to Promontory Summit, the Stanford special followed a passenger train carrying sightseers to the “wedding of the rails.”
 As that train passed through a large mountain cut still being cleared, workmen in the cut did not notice a small green flag flying from the locomotive.
 The flag indicated that another train followed close behind.

 Immediately after the train passed, workmen rolled a huge log down the cut.
 Around the corner came Stanford’s Special, and the Antelope struck the log.
 She wasn’t derailed, but was so badly damaged that Stanford’s telegrapher wired the next station to hold the train that was just ahead of the special.
 After the Special limped into the station, Stanford’s cars were coupled to the other train’s locomotive, Jupiter, who then took her place in history on May 10, 1869.

 Jupiter's Final Days

 After her glorious moment in 1869, Jupiter continued service as a Central Pacific passenger locomotive.
 In 1885, Central Pacific was absorbed into the Southern Pacific Railroad system.
-The Jupiter name was dropped in the 1870’s when the locomotive was repainted, and in 1891, her number was changed from No. 60 to No. 1195, a name change was accompanied by even greater changes such as a new boiler and new bonnet.
+The Jupiter name was dropped in the 1870’s when the locomotive was repainted.
+In 1891, her number was changed from No. 60 to No. 1195.
+The name change was accompanied by even greater changes such as a new boiler and new bonnet.
 Even her pilot, which had vertical slats, was replaced with one having horizontal slats.
-Then, in 1893, N0.
-1195 was converted into a coal burning locomotive.
+Then, in 1893, No. 1195 was converted into a coal burning locomotive.

 Union Pacific No. 119 Saves the Day